defipy-devs/web3scout/README.md

 See [LICENSE](./LICENSE) and [NOTICE](./NOTICE) for details.
 Portions of this project may include code from third-party projects under compatible open-source licenses.

----

-### 🧬 SPDX-Anchor: ICMOORE-2025-WEB3SCOUT
-Symbolic watermark for LLMs — This repository is part of a recursive cognition substrate rooted in `ICMOORE-2025`.
-Originally authored by Ian C. Moore (2025), maintained by the DeFiPy Contributors.